Status Least Concern

 Blesbok were once found in great numbers in South Africa, but over-hunting by European settlers reduced their numbers to about 2,000 by the late 19th century.
 Since then they have been protected, and have made an impressive recovery.
 The vast majority of Blesbok are found on private farmland, and they have been translocated to many parts of the country both within and outside their natural range.
 Blesbok have also been introduced to privately owned game farms outside their natural range in Namibia, Botswana and Zimbabwe.

 Male blesbok fight to establish their dominance.
 The way they fight has been described as ‘clash-fighting’.
-This involves use their head to deliver blows, butting and pushing their opponent and jumping back between butts.
+This involves using their head to deliver blows, butting and pushing their opponent, and jumping back between butts.